kazcare/hangman/README.md

 <img src="docs/invalid.png">

 - **Wrong Guess**
-    - It let's user know that the guessed letter is not in the word
+    - It lets user know that the guessed letter is not in the word
     - Hangman image shows the next stage and number of attempts remaining underneath it
     - It is displayed in red colour